maxcorbeau/dorel.github.io/source/site/_service-manual/making-software/maintaining-version-control-in-coding.md

 1. Create a Github Ticket in the corresponding branch.
 2. Create a new branch starting from the develop branch and call it: ticket/gh-[issue nr].
 For example: `ticket/gh-15`
 3. Fix the issue in this branch.
+4. Commit with the issue number in the message first and a verb before you explaining what you have done.
+Example: `gh-15 rework foo bar`.
+You can repeat this step if needed.
-4. Merge the branch into develop.
+5. Merge the branch into develop.

 ## branching model: gitflow